chipzoller/hugo-clarity/README.md

 Hurray!

-### Option 2
+### Option 2 (Great for testing quickly)

-If you think you want to go with the traditional, you can run your site directly from the `exampleSite`.
+You can run your site directly from the `exampleSite`.
 To do so, use the following commands:

 ```
 $ git clone https://github.com/chipzoller/hugo-clarity
 $ cd hugo-clarity/exampleSite/
 $ hugo server
 ```

+> Although, option 2 is great for quick testing, it is somewhat problematic when you want to update your theme.
+You would need to be careful not to overwrite your changes.

 Once set, jump over to the `config.toml` file, and start customizing your site.